laustindasauce/twitter-bot/README.md

 Check that install worked
 * $ docker --version
 * If this shows your docker version then you've successfully installed docker on your vm instance
-## clone your git repository to run within docker
+## Clone your git repository to run within docker
 * First check that git is installed
 * $ git --version
 * $ git clone https://github.com/abspen1/twitter-bot.git